 Caring and work

-Young carers are an important subset of the carer population, with around 6,500 young people (4%) aged under 16 engaged in various levels of caring in Northern Ireland.
+Young carers are an important subset of the carer population, with around 6,500 young people aged under 18 (4% of all carers) engaged in various levels of caring in Northern Ireland.
 Results from the 2015 Young Life and Times survey indicate that grandparents are the people most frequently cared for (42%), followed by brother or sister (32%), mother (28%), father (10%) and others (10%).
 Some young people provide care for more than one person.
 An earlier survey in 2007 found an association between caring responsibilities and income, in that young carers were more likely to come from lower income families.